binary-blazer/uuml-tool/README.md

 ## Usage

-To use the ÜÜML Tool, you can specify either a single HTML file or a directory containing HTML files.
+To use the UUML Tool, you can specify either a single HTML file or a directory containing HTML files.
 The tool will process the specified file or all HTML files in the specified directory, replacing Umlauts with their corresponding HTML entities.

 ### Examples